jgrassler/talks/monasca-onboarding/src/main.md

   * Listen in on metrics and check them against alarm thresholds

-  * Pass metrics that exceed thresholds to `monasca-notification`
+  * Produces messages for `monasca-notification` if thresholds exceeded

 * Development Information